 - Insert the moving expenses listed below underneath the category section.

-- As you get estimates, fill in the estimated section.
+- As you get estimates, fill in the Estimated Cost section.

-- Once all categories are added, create a row that is entitled Subtotal and add up all the Estimated and Actual Costs using the appropriate formula.
+- Once all categories are added, create a row titled Subtotal and add up all the Estimated and Actual Costs using the appropriate formula.

 Try Our Moving Budget Template for Free!

-*An important note about the moving budget template: You must first save a new copy of the file before you are able to edit it.
+*An important note about the moving budget template: Before you can edit it, you must first save a new copy of the file.
 You can do this by clicking “File” > “Make a copy…”

 Basic Moving Costs to Consider